KunalGautam/blog.ikunal.in/content/post/2024-08-29-DireWolf-TNC-I-Gate-and-Digipeater-Setup.md

 - `IGFILTER` & `FILTER` filter the type of data to be retreived by APRS Internet Gateway
 - `IGTXVIA` Relay Internet Gateway message via RF (0 in the above configuration specify the CHANNEL)

+##### Note: SPEECH and CBEACON can be omitted, but I've added them as it was required for me for identification over RF.

 #### Run DireWolf as service

 Create `/etc/systemd/system/direwolf.service` file with following content